 Branch and rebase

 From time to time, rebasing is a bit more complex than the two above examples.
-In that case, the most important is to avoid wrecking havoc with the history.
+In that case, the most important is to avoid wreaking havoc with the history.
 For that reason, and as a precaution, one should first create a branch at the point of insertion:

-git checkout C git branch -b insert
+git checkout C git checkout -b insert

 This gives out the following: